rubrikinc/use-case-aws-native-secrets-rotation/docs/quick-start.md

-# Quick Start Guide: AWS Secrets Manager Key Rotation for Rubrik Native Protection
+# Quick Start Guide: AWS Secrets Manager Key Rotation for Rubrik EC2 Native Protection

 Rubrik’s API first architecture enables organizations to embrace and integrate Rubrik functionality into their existing automation processes.
+This includes integration with services offered by public cloud providers such as Amazon Web Services, Google Cloud Platform, and Microsoft Azure.

+One such public cloud service is Amazon EC2 and it's native capabilities for protecting cloud instances using Amazon EBS snapshots.
+Rubrik CDM integrates with Amazon EC2 APIs to provide simple and unified management of Amazon EBS snapshots across multiple AWS Regions and AWS accounts.
+This Rubrik EC2 Native Protection requires Rubrik CDM to assume the identity of an IAM user, with sufficient permissions, in each account that is to be under management; this speical identity is analogous to the "service account" used in traditional management software.
+Assuming the identity of these special IAM users require Rubrik CDM to have access to their access keys.

-Many AWS consumers prefer to manage the rotation secrets via the AWS Secrets Manager service.
+Many AWS consumers prefer to manage the rotation of secrets, such as IAM credentials, via a secrets manager such as the AWS Secrets Manager service.
 This solution is designed to allow customers to quickly deploy an architecture that provides IAM credential rotation for  Rubrik EC2 Native protection across multiple AWS accounts.
-The diagram below logically describes a fully deployed deployed environment with a "Hub" account that that contains the rotation logic for all "Spoke" accounts protected by Rubrik.
+The diagram below logically describes a fully deployed deployed environment with a "Hub" account that contains the rotation logic for all "Spoke" accounts protected by Rubrik.

 ![image](https://user-images.githubusercontent.com/16825470/54544748-a2ee3700-4976-11e9-9594-d63569fe3b4b.png)